Frequently Asked Questions

 You have complete freedom to use any curriculum you choose, or you may choose none, that is completely up to you.
 A simple google search will present you with many options and choices.
 If you are new to homeschooling, I do suggest that you shop around and do not spend a lot on a boxed curriculum.
 Most seasoned homeschoolers end up using a variety of things to teach and until you learn what will work best for your family, it is best not to spend a fortune for things which may not work for you.
 Many companies will send you samples of their program if you request it.
 There are many options online which are completely free!
 I post many things on our Facebook fan page so please be sure to “like” us.

 My last bit of advice is to join a local homeschool group if possible.
 It is always helpful to have a support system and being around like-minded people is a plus.
 If there are no local groups, start one!
 I’m sure there are others in your area who would be grateful to you.
 You may also join online groups as being able to connect with other home schoolers at any time is very beneficial.
-After enrolling with HCPA you may wish to join our private group on Facebook.
-To join, follow the link in your welcome email and be sure to send me a message with your real name, email address used to enroll, your student’s name and your enrollment date.
-That way I may verify your enrollment to keep the group private and secure.
+After enrolling with HPA you may wish to join our private group on Facebook, our Class Dojo and/or our Yammer group.

 • You mentioned that we may choose to use no curriculum at all?
 How can we homeschool without using curriculum?
 Or what is Unschooling?

-For starters, as part of HCPA you have freedom and are in complete control of all educational choices and decisions.
-You may choose to use any educational materials you would like as long as it is not another public or private school.
-Co-ops, homeschool groups, community classes, private classes, tutors, etc. are all acceptable options.
+For starters, as part of HPA you have freedom and are in complete control of all educational choices and decisions.
+You may choose to use any educational materials you would like.
+Co-ops, homeschool groups, community classes, private classes, tutors, or just sitting around your dining room table, are all acceptable options.
 A simple google search will provide you with a plethora of options, many of which are at little or no cost to you.

-Personally, we began our home educating journey as strict school-at-homers.
-Through the course of time and in educating myself on the subject, we evolved into an unschooling family.
+We began our home-educating journey as strict school-at-homers.
+Over time and in educating ourselves on the subject, we evolved into an unschooling family.
 I prefer to use the term “Whole Life Learners.”
 I believe the term unschooling leads one to believe that we don’t “school” at all.
-Unschooling does not necessarily mean we don’t ever use school, it simply means we learn through living, by following our interests.
-We trust that in doing so that we will get what we need, when we need it.
-I say we because we all learn, all the time, even as grownups, we never stop!
+Unschooling does not necessarily mean we don’t ever use school; it simply means we learn through living by following our interests; some of those interests may even be in a classroom setting.
+We trust that in doing so, we will get what we need when we need it.
+I say we because we all learn constantly; even as grownups, we never stop!
 As parents, we are more facilitators than teachers.
 We allow the child the freedom to learn at their own pace and provide opportunities and materials by which to do so.
-Certainly, if enrolling in classes, co-ops or even back into school, is something the child wants or needs, then we would facilitate that as well.
+Indeed, if enrolling in classes, co-ops, or even back into brick-and-mortar school is something the child wants or needs, we would also facilitate that.

 For more information on unschooling, please visit my Unschooling Resources page.